 2019 EGO LBX6000 – 600 CFM

 For Pros, EGO also released the 600CFM LBX6000 Commercial cordless blower.
-It’s designed to work with the EGO BAX1501 backpack battery .
-You can get just the blower for $399 or the kit for $1,299.
+It’s designed to work with the EGO BAX1501 backpack battery.
+You can get the bare tool for $429.

 Gas-Powered Backpack Blowers Still More Powerful